flow-storm/flow-storm-debugger/Readme.md

 # QuickStart and Documentation

-If you want to use it with Clojure cheackout the [Clojure QuickStart guide](https://jpmonettas.github.io/flow-storm-debugger/user_guide.html#_clojure) or the [ClojureScript QuickStart Guide](https://jpmonettas.github.io/flow-storm-debugger/user_guide.html#_clojurescript) if you are using ClojureScript.
+If you want to use it with Clojure checkout the [Clojure QuickStart guide](https://jpmonettas.github.io/flow-storm-debugger/user_guide.html#_clojure) or the [ClojureScript QuickStart Guide](https://jpmonettas.github.io/flow-storm-debugger/user_guide.html#_clojurescript) if you are using ClojureScript.

 Please refer to the [user guide](https://jpmonettas.github.io/flow-storm-debugger/user_guide.html) for a list of features and how to use them.